nikolai-kramskoy/project-calculator-backend/README.md

 Typical CRUD operations are available for key models.
 User can view all his projects/milestones/features with estimates.

-Estimates are stored in the database, they're recomputed when any of the project components change and.
-This mechanism avoids time-consuming computations of estimates for all projects with each GET request.

 ## Usage

 This server is dependent only on single PostgreSQL instance.